Maintaining your pool at home

 Authority fact sheet on Disposal of Swimming Pool Backwash Water (PDF 189KB).

-It is important to test the water before use and at least once every day for pH and chlorine (or other disinfectant) concentration.
+It is important to test the water before use and at least once every day for pH and chlorine (or

 More frequent testing should be done in hot sunny weather or when the pool is